 - Southeast Asia: USD 14,237 for 276 days [USD 25.792 per person per day]

 While Europe was on a budget, in Southeast Asia we splurged a bit more.
 We did a lot of activities and tours, and even though we ended up spending less than in Europe.
 Not only because Thailand, Malaysia, Indonesia and Vietnam are cheaper countries, but also because when you stay longer you can get better deals.
-We saved a lot by renting an apartment for 3 months in Chiang Mai, and in Bangkok we did 3 months of house and pet sitting, free accommodation again.
-Also we worked with some hotels and tourism boards during the year, a total of 26 nights that we didn’t pay for our accommodation, well we paid with our blogging work.
+We saved a lot by renting an apartment for 3 months in Chiang Mai, and in Bangkok, we did 3 months of house and pet sitting, free accommodation again.
+Also, we worked with some hotels and tourism boards during the year, a total of 26 nights that we didn’t pay for our accommodation, well we paid with our blogging work.

 So, how much does it cost to travel the world for 2 years?
 If we add the figures from our first year of travels we get a total of USD 54,047, an average of USD 75.05 per day for both of us.
 Or if you prefer, USD 37,02 per person per day.
 This is less than we would spend back home.
 I can say that for us is cheaper to travel the world than to live in Brazil.
 Sounds crazy, but it’s true!

-If you want to learn more about the costs of travelling in each country, check out our how much does to travel the world page, there you will find our travel expenses and budget for different locations, from Portugal to Thailand.
+If you want to learn more about the costs of traveling in each country, check out our how much does to travel the world page, there you will find our travel expenses and budget for different locations, from Portugal to Thailand.

 Now that you already know how much does it cost to travel the world for two years on a Love and Road style, it’s time to share our travel tips.
 How we did it, saving money hacks, how to plan and make the most of your travel budget.